Casa Fernando Luis Toro: Physical appearance

 Constructed of reinforced concrete, the Toro residence was designed and built in 1927 for Mr. Fernando Luis Toro by architect Francisco Porrata Doria, a locally prominent designer.
 The residence is one of three properties, with connecting patios, belonging to three brothers.
-The "U" shaped floor plan exhibits a perpendicular extension towards the East.
+The U-shaped floor plan exhibits a perpendicular extension towards the East.
 Most important to the spatial distribution is the centrally located living room.
 Off this main space, six composite doors with arched transoms of stained glass lead into adjacent interior corridors on both sides.
 Two doors lead to the balcony.
 On the North side of this space, is the most ornamented doorway of Georgian decoration which is flanked by a set of doric pilasters crowned by a cornice.
 The hung ceiling of the living room is detailed in a pentagonal pattern of thin wooden slats.
 The North doorway leads into the enclosed terrace whose back wall is angled in four sections.
 At the intersection of these angles, there is a set of double columns.
 Colored glass provides the space with diffused light.
 A high-glazed ceramic tile wainscot of elaborate patterns contains the inscription in Arabic: "God is Allah and Muhammad his only prophet."

 On the South end of the West wing is the formal dining room.
 The main ornaments of this space are a pair of twin windows with arched transoms of stained glass and four deep ceiling wood beams with ornate brackets supporting them at each end.
 The remainder of the West wing houses the service and semi-public areas of the house such as: the pantry, a breakfast room, the kitchen, a service patio, and the maid's quarters (presently an office).
 The East extension of the plan contains three bedrooms, two bathrooms, a drawing room, and an office space with a private entrance.
 Even though most of the house has wooden flooring, the dining room and enclosed terrace have extraordinary mosaic floors.
-The kitchen, service corridor, and pantry have multi-colored cement tile of varying patterns.
+The kitchen, service corridor, and pantry have multi-colored cement tiles of varying patterns.

 The exterior, although sober, is elegant.
 Cast-in-place, bas-relief flower motifs are found on the dining room area exterior facade and general cornice line.
-Red, curved clay tiles cover the "L" shaped balcony and provide the white facade with color.
+Red, curved clay tiles cover the L-shaped balcony and provide the white facade with color.
 Ten sets of double columns with a shared capital are located on the "maenianum" style balcony railing and act as supports for the balcony roof.
 Geometrical-shaped head moldings surround all exterior doors and windows for decorative purposes as well as partial weather protection.
 To the East of the main house there is a formal garden with a fountain located at its center.
 Four large classical urns provide focal points at diagonal locations to the fountain, and paved, patterned walkways provide varied pedestrian connections between the spaces.
 Other structures on the site are a coach house or garage, recently turned into an apartment, a cistern tower, and a storage shed.